csiro-easi/easi-cookbook/docs/gridded/sample-gridded-argo-workflow.md

 # Sample Argo workflow – Gridded median <img style="float: right;" src="https://github.com/csiro-easi/easi-notebooks/blob/main/resources/csiro_easi_logo.png?raw=true">  <!-- markdownlint-disable MD033 -->

+_Note:_ The sample argo workflows are provided as an pattern only and will _not_ run without modifiction for the specific deployment environment - specifically service accounts, aws account numbers and available docker images and versions.
+For standard EASI deployment environments there are a series of `# TODO` comments which mark the places where modification is usually required.

 ## Use-case

 The [sample `Argo` gridded workflow](../workflows/gridded/easi-wf-gridded-full.yaml) demonstrates how